keramiozsoy/dotfiles/README.md

 brew bundle dump --describe
 ```

+## Create your Brewfile and later use your Brewfile

-- If you want to genereate new brewfile which includes all apps installed via "brew install" on your computer.
+- If you want to generate new brewfile which includes all apps installed via "brew install" on your computer.

 ```
 cd ~/.dotfiles